Klerno-Labs/Klerno-Labs/README.md

 gh pr create --title "ci: fix pandas import-time circulars; add CI and import-safety test" --body-file PULL_REQUEST_DRAFT.md --base main
 ```

+## Local development helper files

+Two helper files were added to make running locally easier:

+- `.env.example` — copy to `.env` or read and set the listed environment variables.
+It lists `X_API_KEY`, `JWT_SECRET`, `DATABASE_URL`, and optional integration keys (OpenAI, SendGrid, Stripe, BSC).
+- `start-local.ps1` — convenience script for Windows PowerShell that sets session-only environment variables and starts the app using the project's `.venv-py311` virtualenv.
+Run it from the repo root: `./start-local.ps1`.

+Also included: `data/api_key.secret.example` as an example file the app will read for the API key if env vars are not present.

 To set up `pre-commit` locally and run the import-safety check before commits:

 ```powershell